 Frequently Asked Questions about Second Citizenship

-What’s the easiest way to get a second passport?
+What’s the easiest way to get a secondary passport?

-The easiest way to get a second citizenship is by being born in the respective country – where you are automatically granted citizenship at birth.
-Another easy way to get citizenship is by making a financial investment through investment programs like the Dominica citizenship by investment program.
+The easiest way to get a dual citizenship is by being born in the respective country – where you are automatically granted citizenship at birth.
+Another easy way to get citizenship is by making a financial investment through investment programs like the Dominica citizenship through investment program.

 What are the best second-citizenship countries?